trivago/gollum/Godeps/_workspace/src/github.com/klauspost/crc32/README.md

 # usage

 Install using `go get github.com/klauspost/crc32`.
-This library is based on Go 1.4.2 code and requires Go 1.3 or newer.
+This library is based on Go 1.5 code and requires Go 1.3 or newer.

 Replace `import "hash/crc32"` with `import "github.com/klauspost/crc32"` and you are good to go.

 # performance

-For IEEE tables (the most common), there is approximately a factor 10 speedup with SSE 4.2:
+For IEEE tables (the most common), there is approximately a factor 10 speedup with "CLMUL" (Carryless multiplication) instruction:
 ```
 benchmark            old ns/op     new ns/op     delta
 BenchmarkCrc32KB     99955         10258         -89.74%